 Groups and Community

-CMHA – Calgary Region builds awareness and provides education and support for individuals and families with mental health and/or addiction concern, or a loss by suicide.
+CMHA – Calgary Region builds awareness and provides education and support for individuals and families with a mental health or substance use concern, or a loss by suicide.
 We work closely with other community organizations to bridge gaps in the mental health care system and facilitate access to important services and resources.

 CMHA – Calgary Region offers a range of mental health education programs for students, community groups, workplaces and organizations.
 Topics include mental illness, stigma, stress management and more.